Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 Motor drivers on Duet 3 6HC allow for direct control of the motor phases.
 This command allows setting the motion controller to use phase stepping instead of step and direction.

-Phase stepping can be enabled/disabled for each axis/extruder individually.

-In phase stepping, the motor current is scaled based on the current speed and acceleration.
-The current will not exceed the value set by [M906](/User_manual/Reference/Gcodes/M906){target=_blank}.

 ### Parameters

 * **X,Y,Z,E** 0 or 1 to disable/enable phase stepping for that axis.